Macy's Thanksgiving Day Parade: Official broadcasts

-More than 44 million people typically watch the parade on television on an annual basis; in 2024, it was the most-watched television special of the year, outdrawing all of the major awards ceremonies, New Year events and Christmas specials.
+On an annual basis, more than 44 million people typically watch the parade on television, ranking among American television's most-watched annual events.
+In 2024, it was the most-watched United States television special of the year, outdrawing all of the major awards ceremonies, New Year events and Christmas specials; in 2025, the telecast was one of only five telecasts in the top 50 most-watched overall events of that year that was not a National Football League game.
+(The four others were two national championships—the College Football Playoff championship and Game 7 of the 2025 World Series—and the inauguration of, and a joint address to Congress by, the President of the United States.)

 It was first televised locally in New York City in 1939 as an experimental broadcast on NBC's W2XBS (now WNBC).
-No television stations broadcast the parade in 1940 or 1941, but local broadcasts resumed when the parade returned in 1945 after the wartime suspension.
+No television stations broadcast the parade in 1940 or 1941, but local broadcasts resumed when the parade returned in 1945, after the wartime suspension.
 The parade began its network television appearances on CBS in 1948, the year that major, regular television network programming began.
 NBC has been the official broadcaster of the event since 1953.
-As of 2024, NBC pays Macy's $20 million per year for the license to be the parade's official broadcaster; the parade earns a substantial profit for the network, with ad buys averaging $900,000 per 30-second commercial in 2023—a fee comparable to NBC Sunday Night Football—bringing in a gross revenue of $52 million.
+As of 2024, NBC pays Macy's $20 million per year for the license to be the parade's official broadcaster; the parade earns a substantial profit for the network, with ad buys averaging $900,000 per 30-second commercial in 2023, a fee comparable to NBC Sunday Night Football, bringing in a gross revenue of $52 million.
 In November 2024, The Wall Street Journal reported that during negotiations to extend their broadcast contract for the parade and the Macy's 4th of July Fireworks for ten additional years, NBC offered to pay Macy's an increased license fee of $60 million to continue carrying the parade telecast.
 The renewal was officially announced on February 25, 2025, extending NBC's rights through 2035.
 The renewal will also include rights to a third Macy's-sponsored special to be held in the future.